MB3hel/AUVControlBoard/docs/docs/index.md

-# AUV Control Board Documentatoin
+# AUV Control Board Documentation

 AUV Control Board is a low-cost open-source motion controller for (Autonomous) Underwater Vehicles.
 It is designed for vehicles with fixed position thrusters and supports motion in 6 degrees of freedom.